Chilean President’s Companion Empties Power from Own First Lady’s Office | World

 Currently, the post of first lady comes with the presidency of six foundations.
 She left one of them, and will gradually hand over the leadership of the other five foundations to the ministries.

-The first position she left was that of president of Fundação Integra, which is in charge of managing 1,200 day care centers and kindergarten schools.
+The first position she left was that of president of Fundação Integra, which is in charge of managing 1,200 kindergartens and kindergarten schools.

 The complete overhaul of the position will be completed by the end of the year.

-Karamanos’ press office said she will step down as president of foundations, but will continue with activities as the president’s companion – for example, on official trips or other ceremonies.
+Karamanos’ press office said she will step down as president of the foundations, but will continue with activities as a companion to the president – for example, on official trips or other ceremonies.

 The post of First Lady is not regulated in Chile.
 Traditionally, the first lady is unpaid, but manages a multimillion-dollar budget and has an office in the presidential palace of La Moneda.